 The other day I was walking with a friend and as we walked she deliberate on what to call the day her injury struck.
-It was coming up and something about the notion of calling it the anniversary was bothering her.
-She was wondering if it was something to be celebrated.
+It was coming up and something about the notion of calling it an anniversary was bothering her.
+She was wondering if it was something to celebrate.
 Of course she was hearing supportive messages urging her to celebrate her strength.
 How far she’d come in her recovery after another year has passed.
-The life she still has ahead of her to live, in large part because of how she has worked to restore herself.
+The life she still has ahead of her to live.
+All that encouragement in large part because of how hard she has worked to restore herself.

 I agreed that the word anniversary didn’t have the right connotation for commemorating such a devastating day.
-Usually an anniversary is thought of as a positive thing to remember.
+Usually remembering an anniversary is a positive thing.
+A happy occasion.
 We all have our own that we like to remember.
-As we continued to walk around we just couldn’t come up with another word or phrase that had the right tone.
+We continued on our walk but we just couldn’t come up with another word or phrase that had the right tone.
 I do know that some brain injury survivors refer to that day as a new beginning and use the word rebirthday.
 That just isn’t ringing true to my ear but it does make sense to me, especially considering how a brain injury changes us to some degree.
 Some people have a fighting attitude and use other, more militant terms, thinking of them as a big middle finger flown high in the air to fate – and also to the people they feel are judging them harshly.
 Others have a more inspired take on that word and see it as something to gladly embrace.
-There are probably other terms out there, too, but I haven’t seen or heard them yet.
+There are probably other terms out there, too.
+You could chime in here with any interesting ones you’ve heard.

 For the record I’ll just say right here that I’m not thinking fondly about this process of remembering the date of my own TBI each year.

-What I didn’t come up with then and there eventually crystallized in my head and I’m going to try to lay it out here in this post.
-What I’d like to say to her is that she has made amazing progress.
-And I feel superbly qualified to say that, both from my medical knowledge as well as living through my own recovery process.
-I’m not just saying that to be nice either, especially since she and her friends or family may read this one day and know it’s her.
-She has many things about herself to celebrate, but maybe it would be better to not tie her recognition to this date.
-I’m looking at my looming anniversary date and it sometimes feels like I’m a dog on a leash.
-One that is tied to a stake out in the middle of the yard.
+Later on something crystallized in my head and I’m going to try to lay it out here in this post.
+What I’d like to say to her, like others probably do, is that she has made amazing progress as that day approaches.
+She has many things about herself to celebrate, but maybe it would be better to not tie appreciating her progress to this date.
+Like her I’m looking at my own looming anniversary date and it sometimes feels like I’m stuck.
+Like a dog on a leash tied to a stake out in the middle of the yard.
 The one my parents used for our dog would end up wrapped around the stake.
 Stake, leash and dog all in a grumpy little bundle.
 I don’t want to feel like my life all comes down to that single point in time.
-Trying to get on with my life.
+I’m trying to get on with my life.
 Put one foot in front of the other.
 Move forward.
 You know, all those inspiring messages.
-At least for now they’re sending me along my path but it’s just going in an ever smaller circle back to that stake.
+At least for now those sentiments are helping me along my path but maybe I’m just going in an ever smaller circle back to that stake.

-After thinking about her some more I realized that meeting up with her was like a landmark for the week.
+After thinking about her plight some more I realized that meeting up with her was like a landmark for the week.
 Like one of my therapy appointments, only a lot better.
-I got nothing but love for my therapists mind you, but talking about real life with another survivor, this person in particular, is special.
+I’ve got nothing but love for my therapists mind you, but talking about real life with another survivor, this person in particular, is special.
 Like a touchstone.
-A little stone worn smooth over millions of years that you carry in your pocket as you get on with life and the better things you’re hoping will (and are trying hard to make) come your way.
+A little stone worn smooth over millions of years that you can carry in your pocket.
+A comforting reminder as you get on with life hoping better things will come your way.
 You reach for it on purpose sometimes.
 Other times you feel it in the course of getting something else.
 Brush your hand over that pocket and it’s there.
 A good thing and a pleasant reminder to keep going.
 Knowing we plan on going for regular walks regardless of the weather is like that

 Yeah, whatever.
 Looking forward to those walks is good but remembering my crash isn’t that kind of touchstone right now.
 It is a sour and dismal one, more like the finger I broke in the crash.
 It didn’t heal well enough and now I feel a little pain every time I bend it.
 I wake up every day and immediately see the double vision I have when I open my eyes and I’m right back to this sticking point.

 You could make THAT day an anniversary to remember.
 I know I’m going to.